|Generous with blueberries, this cake is doused with a lemon syrup.|

 1/3 cup pecans, chopped (optional)

 2/3 to 1 cup sugar

 zest from 2 lemons (save the lemons for the syrup below)

 1/4 teaspoon nutmeg, freshly ground if you can

 1/2 cup buttermilk, room temperature

 Pre-heat oven to 350 degrees.
-Butter and flour a 9 inch round or an 8-inch square cake pan.
+Butter and flour a 9-inch square cake pan.

-With a hand mixer or in a standing mixer, cream the butter and sugar until light and fluffy.
+Prepare the cake.
+With an electric mixer, cream the butter and sugar until light and fluffy.
 Add the eggs one at a time, beating after each addition.